asciinema/asciinema/README.md

 __Record terminal session.__

-This is the single most important command in asciinema, since it is how you utilize this tool's main job.

 By running `asciinema rec [filename]` you start a new recording session.
 The command (process) that is recorded can be specified with `-c` option (see below), and defaults to `$SHELL` which is what you want in most cases.